Super League › Championship Series

-For more detailed information on SLT Teams and how it works please visit our SLT Team’s page and the FAQ there XX.
+For more detailed information on SLT Teams and how it works please visit our SLT Team’s page and the FAQ there.

 What’s the prize money on offer?

 Super League offers a huge prize purse of $1.25m across the Championship Series, which ensures the best talent on the start line and seriously competitive racing.
 There are prizes both for event finishes, the overall Championship Series leaderboard, the winners of the various coloured jerseys and a guarantee every athlete will get paid prize money via SLT Teams.
-For full details of Super League’s prize structure for the 2021 Championship Series, please visit our prize pool breakdown.
+For a full breakdown of the money on offer at the 2022 Championship Series see THIS blog.

 On top of all that, every Super League athlete is guaranteed to be treated like a true professional.
 That means Super League pays for all flights, accommodation, food and provides all-around support, bike mechanics, physiotherapy, marketing, promotion, social media and marketing support and much more.
 We have also supported the athletes with contracts which have helped them across the entire year and not just dependant on race results.